TK51/aipos-public-eng/TRAINING-GUIDE.md

 - A Markdown document you need written
 - A plan or checklist you want the AI to build

-AIPOS is designed to respond like a command-line automation assistant, not a conversation partner.
+AIPOS is designed to respond like a command-line automation assistant — not a conversation partner.
+But if your config defines a tutor, trainer, or explainer — it will act accordingly.
+It doesn’t improvise the mood.
+It obeys the mode.

 Be clear.
 You don’t need fluff.